RMS Olympic: Features

 Olympic was designed as a luxury ship; Titanics passenger facilities, fittings, deck plans and technical facilities were largely identical to Olympic, although with some small variations.
-The first-class passengers enjoyed luxurious cabins, and some were equipped with private bathrooms.
-First-class passengers could have meals in the ship's large and luxurious dining saloon or in the more intimate A La Carte Restaurant.
-There was a lavish Grand Staircase, built only for the Olympic-class ships, along with three lifts that ran behind the staircase down to E deck, a Georgian-style smoking room, a Veranda Café decorated with palm trees, a swimming pool, Victorian Turkish bath, gymnasium, and several other places for meals and entertainment.
+The finest first-class staterooms were located on B deck and C deck, including four parlour suites and many staterooms equipped with private bathrooms.
+First-class passengers could have meals in the Jacobean-style main dining saloon or in the more intimate A La Carte Restaurant, completed in the style of the Louis XVI period.
+Meals in the Restaurant were at an additional cost, but passengers who elected to take all their meals in the Restaurant were given a rebate on their fare.
+The first-class accommodations were connected by two Grand Staircases, which became distinctive features of the Olympic-class ships.
+The forward Grand Staircase ran from the Boat Deck to F deck, including three lifts which ran behind the staircase from A deck to E deck.
+The slightly simpler aft Grand Staircase connected A to C deck.
+The first-class public rooms included a Georgian-style smoking room, a veranda café and palm court, a swimming pool, Victorian Turkish bath, indoor squash and racquet court, gymnasium, and Adam-style reading and writing Room.
+In additional to the main lounge on A deck, Olympic also featured a large Jacobean-style reception room adjoining the main dining saloon.

 The second-class facilities included a smoking room, a library, a spacious dining room, and a lift.

 Finally, the third-class passengers enjoyed reasonable accommodation compared to other ships.
 Instead of large dormitories offered by most ships of the time, the third-class passengers of Olympic travelled in cabins containing two to ten bunks.
-Facilities for the third class included a smoking room, a common area, and a dining room.
+Facilities for the third class included a smoking room, a general room, an enclosed common area, and a dining room.